greystate/componentize/README.md

 ## Installation

-Drop the contents of the `dist` folder into your `vendor` or similar, and reference the files as you do any other JS/CSS resource.
+Drop the contents of the `dist` folder into your `vendor` (maybe using a [subtree merge][submerge]?) or similar, and reference the files as you do any other JS/CSS resource.
 You only need them on the page you want to show your components on.

 Build your components section like this: